hoffstadt/DearPyGui/docs/source/documentation/file-directory-selector.rst

 Customizing
 -----------

-File dialogs can be customized with a panel by just adding app items to the file dialog as if it were a regular container.
+File dialogs can be customized with a panel by just adding items to the file dialog as if it were a regular container.

-This can allow the creation or a pinned menu, favorites, directory tree, and much more
+This can allow the creation of a pinned menu, favorites, directory tree, and much more.

-Below is an example
+Below is an example:

 .. code-block:: python